-October 1: Ashura, a holiday recognized by Muslims to mark the martyrdom of Hussain.
-It also commemorates the day Noah left the ark and Moses was saved from the Egyptians by God.
+October 1: Ashura, An Islamic holiday commemorating the day Noah left the ark and the day Allah saved Moses from the Egyptians.

 October 11: National Coming Out Day.
 For those who identify as lesbian, gay, bisexual, or transgender, this day celebrates coming out and the recognition of the 1987 march on Washington for gay and lesbian equality.

 October 12-13 (Evening): Simchat Torah marks the end of the weekly readings of the Torah.
 The holy book is read from chapter one of Genesis, to Deuteronomy 34, then back to chapter one again, in acknowledgement of the words of the Torah being a circle; a never ending cycle.

 October 19: The Diwali, Hindu, Jain and Sikh five-day festival of lights celebrates new beginnings and the triumph of good over evil, lightness over darkness.